rugglestyler/Power-Automate/NEO_Welcome_Email/Welcome_Email_ProcessSteps.md

-# 📘 Project Description: NCH Bi-Weekly New Employee Orientation Email Automation
+# 📘 Project Description: New Employee Orientation Email Automation

 This document explains the steps taken to build a Power Automate flow that automates sending a personalized HTML welcome email to new hires at your desired Company, without including proprietary code or credentials.